Do you want to get better at Go? One of the most common questions people ask us is something along the lines of “how do I get better at Go?”.

 Whatever you do, don’t try to ‘win’ the review.
 The game is over, you can’t change the result by showing that you could’ve, should’ve or would’ve done something else… Focus on learning from your mistakes instead.

-Review your games with other Go players
+Review your games with others

 If you have friends who play Go or you have a teacher or study group, review your game with them.
 If you have time, it can still be worthwhile to review the game by yourself first.
 This will help you find out what questions you want to ask and which parts of the game you want to focus on.